 - 4.1 After careful consideration of the investment objectives, liability structure, funded status, and liquidity needs of STRS Ohio, and the return, risk, and risk-diversifying characteristics of different asset classes, the Board approved the asset mix policy presented in Exhibit 2 (below).
-The exhibit also summarizes the Board's return expectations for the asset mix policy and active management. - 4.2 Seventy-one percent of the Fund is targeted for investment in equities, inclusive of alternative investments.
-Equity investments have provided the highest returns over long time periods, but can produce low and even negative returns over shorter periods. - 4.3 The risk of low returns over shorter time periods makes 100% equity policies unsuitable for most pension funds, including STRS Ohio.
-By investing across multiple equity asset classes, and in lower return but less risky fixed-income and real estate, the Board is managing and diversifying total fund risk. - 4.4 Forecasts of capital market and active management returns undertaken by the Board's investment consultant indicate that the Board's asset allocation summarized in Exhibit 2 has an expected ten-year annualized return of 7.61% (without net value added).
-Over a 30-year period, the Board's investment consultant indicates that this asset mix should generate a return in excess of 8%, without net value added by management.
+The exhibit also summarizes the Board's return expectations for the asset mix policy and active management. - 4.2 Fifty-eight percent of the Fund is targeted for investment in equities, inclusive of domestic, international, and private equity investments.
+Equity investments have provided the highest returns over long time periods, but can produce low and even negative returns over shorter periods. - 4.3 The risk of low or negative returns over shorter time periods makes 100% equity policies unsuitable for most pension funds, including STRS Ohio.
+By investing across multiple equity asset classes, and in lower return but less risky fixed-income and real estate, the Board is managing and diversifying total fund risk. - 4.4 Forecasts of capital market and active management returns undertaken by the Board's investment consultant indicate that the Board's asset allocation summarized in Exhibit 2 has an expected ten-year annualized return of 6.84% (without net value added).
+Over a 30-year period, the Board's investment consultant indicates that this asset mix should generate a return above the actuarial rate of return, without net value added by management.